Email FacebookTwitterMenu burgerClose thin

 Beyond choosing a specific niche, part of enhancing your financial advisor training means knowing what your clients need on an individual level.
 Fortunately, there’s an easy way to figure it out.

-“When it comes to identifying client needs, there really is only one thing you need to do—listen,” says Josh Simpson, vice president of operations and investment adviser with Lake Advisory Group in Lady Lake, Fla.
+“When it comes to identifying client needs, there really is only one thing you need to do: listen,” says Josh Simpson, vice president of operations and investment adviser with Lake Advisory Group in Lady Lake, Florida.

 “Don’t just hear what they’re saying to you,” says Simpson.
 “Move past the words and really listen to what they’re trying to tell you.”

 For example, if a client tells you they’re concerned about their parents getting older and needing more, they may be saying that they want to know if it’s realistic for them to be able to help with financial support.
-Or if a client expresses concerns about the rising cost of college, they may be seeking reassurance that they’ll be able to help their child with some of their schooling costs when the time comes.
 The goal is to listen effectively so that you can be of service to your clients.
+Actively listening is one of several highly valuable advisor skills you may want to cultivate.

 Financial advisor with client